Operation

 - The account with the matching

-becomes the API Administrtor - The account automatically has
+API_ADMINISTRATOR_USER_EMAIL_ADDRESSbecomes the API Administrtor - The account automatically has

 - The account with the matching

 Therefore.
-Make sure to configure the API's .env
+Make sure to configure the API's .env file with these parameters.

 API_ADMINISTRATOR_USER_EMAIL_ADDRESS